cs-24-sw-8-11/User-guide/README.md

 ## After you finish our test
 Please fill out the following questions and send your answer to us at: <a href="mailto://cs-24-sw-8-11@student.aau.dk">cs-24-sw-8-11@student.aau.dk</a>

+1. Your username

-1. How usable was the app? any improvements to the UI?
+2. How usable was the app? any improvements to the UI?

-2. How accurate was the prediction(s)? did you feel the prediction trended in the correct direction?
+3. How accurate was the prediction(s)? did you feel the prediction trended in the correct direction?

-3. How useful was the mitigation strategy that was presented to you after your prediction?
+4. How useful was the mitigation strategy that was presented to you after your prediction?

-4. Other feedback?
+5. Other feedback?